Nine Foot Nine

 Nine Foot Nine chronicles Cara and Nate’s struggle to adjust to this new reality, how the changing labels of ‘masculine’ and ‘feminine’ worm into their relationship and push them towards a world where the gender balance is forever altered.
 Bold and brash, Nine Foot Nine shows bodies onstage in a way never seen before.

 Nine Foot Nine is shortlisted for the 2018 LET Award, and had a 5 minute showcase at the Royal Court as part of their International Women's Day programme.
-It is currently part of the Bunker Season's Breaking Out Programme in June - tickets and more information can be found here
+It is currently part of the Bunker Season's Breaking Out Programme in June and will be at Assembly at 11:45am for the entirety of the Edinburgh Fringe.

 NINE FOOT NINE CREATIVE TEAM